PKU-ICST-MIPL/HSNN_MMM2012/README.md

 Yuxin Peng, Xin Huang, and Yunzhen Zhao, "An Overview of Cross-media Retrieval: Concepts, Methodologies, Benchmarks and Challenges", IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2017.

-our benchmark website: www.icst.pku.edu.cn/mipl/xmedia

-and our homepage: www.icst.pku.edu.cn/mipl
+Visit our [benchmark website](www.icst.pku.edu.cn/mipl/xmedia) and [laboratory homepage](www.icst.pku.edu.cn/mipl) for more information.